-Scores of people are gathering to watch Super Bowl 50 and some parts of the country are seeing more and more people with the flu.
-The American Red Cross has steps people can take to help avoid getting sick if their plans include watching the big game at a party and tips if they injure themselves on game day.
+The football game of all football games is set for this Sunday and people everywhere will be gathering at parties to watch it.
+With cases of influenza widespread across most of the country, the American Red Cross has steps people can take to avoid getting sick if their plans include watching the big game at a party.

+If someone has the flu, they can infect others a day before symptoms develop and up to five to seven days after they become ill.
 People with the flu can spread the illness to others as far as six feet away by droplets spread when coughing, sneezing or talking or left on a surface.
-If someone is sick, they should place themselves on the injured reserve list and stay home.

 So one of the most important things you can do is stay home if you are ill or someone in your household is sick.
 While it’s hard to miss the party, people should act responsibly and stay home to avoid spreading illness.

 WASH YOUR HANDS One of the most important steps to take to avoid getting sick is to wash your hands properly, especially after using the bathroom or when preparing food.
 For visibly soiled hands, first wash with soap and warm water.
 When using soap and water: